Permits

 Below is a summary of the necessary permits and guidelines:

-City of Tucson: License/Bailment Agreement
+License/Bailment Agreement

 (This does not include private property.)

-Download a PDF file of the City of Tucson License/Bailment Agreement.
+Download a PDF file of the City of Tucson License/Bailment AgreementPDF File.

 Film Tucson also works closely with the Civic/Special Events Coordinator of the Tucson Police Department in determining whether barricades, traffic control devices and/or police officers are to be obtained as a condition of the permit by the production company.
 If you have specific questions regarding safety considerations, contact the Civic/Special Events Office at 520.837.8011 for assistance.

-Pima County: Film Licensing Guidelines
+Film Licensing Guidelines

 (This does not include private property)

-Film companies requesting the use of Pima County rights-of-way or land on which to film must complete an application for Special Use Permit and provide a Certificate of Insurance listing Pima County as additionally insured.
+Film companies requesting the use of Pima County rights-of-way or land on which to film must complete an application for a Special Use Permit and provide a Certificate of Insurance listing Pima County as additionally insured.
 Insurance coverage limits between one million dollars and five million dollars, depending on the type of film project.

 Click here for the Pima County Commercial Filming/Still Photography Special Use Permit Application.

-Non-commercial one day low-impact photography projects (such as wedding pictures, team photographs, family photos, etc.) requesting the use of Pima County properties must complete the Pima County Filming Permit Short Form and provide a Certificate of Insurance listing “Pima County and its Districts” as additionally insured.
+Non-commercial one-day low-impact photography projects (such as wedding pictures, team photographs, family photos, etc.) requesting the use of Pima County properties must complete the Pima County Filming Permit Short Form and provide a Certificate of Insurance listing “Pima County and its Districts” as additionally insured.

 Click here for the Pima County Filming Permit Short Form Application.